Study Abroad Programs in Croatia

 Atlantis

-A Guide to Studying Abroad in Croatia
+How to Study Abroad in Croatia

 Croatia, located in Southeast Europe, is situated on the Adriatic Sea just across the peninsula of Italy.
 Croatia’s neighbors are Montenegro to the south, Serbia to the east, Bosnia and Herzegovina to the southeast, Hungary to the north, and Slovenia to the northwest.
 About the same size as West Virginia, Croatia has a population of over 4.4 million people.